-As recent price-fixing conspiracies in the financial, technology, and automotive sectors have shown, price-fixing cartels rarely occur in any one country.
+As recent price-fixing conspiracies in the financial, technology, and automotive sectors have shown, price-fixing cartels rarely occur in just one country.
 Companies and investors affected by international cartels require global advice and representation.

-With offices across the United States and Europe, Scott + Scott lawyers have been involved in some of the most prominent antitrust and cartel damages cases, involving a wide array of market sectors, in the world.
+With offices across the United States and Europe, Scott+Scott lawyers have been involved in some of the most prominent antitrust and cartel damages cases, involving a wide array of market sectors, in the world.
 With unmatched experience prosecuting these claims and providing conflict-free representation to multinational corporations and institutional investors, our transatlantic perspective and presence have proven crucial to companies affected by international cartels.
-And having spent a significant portion of their careers in the world’s top law firms, the depth of experience that our firm’s lawyers possess brings necessary insight from both sides of the bar.
+And having spent a significant portion of their careers in the world’s top law firms, our firm’s lawyers possess a depth of experience that brings necessary insight from both sides of the bar.

 - Foreign Exchange Litigation: In the United States, the Firm was appointed lead counsel in a nationwide class action alleging that the world’s largest banks colluded to fix prices in the $5.3 trillion a day foreign exchange market.
 Since then, the firm has secured billions of dollars in monetary relief, as well as cooperation, from the defendant banks.
 In Europe, the Firm has been retained by hedge funds, institutional investors, and multinational corporations to assist them recouping losses for victims of manipulation that traded outside the United States.